Bryn Mawr, Pennsylvania

 THEORY AND PRACTICE

 Traditional undergraduate students can choose from twenty-seven academic majors.
-Regardless of their area of study, their education comes in two crucial components: academic curriculum and experiential learning.
-All students complete the curriculum for their respective major as well as at least one experiential component, which can take the form of service-learning, an internship, or study abroad.
+Regardless of their area of study, their education includes two crucial components: academic curriculum and experiential learning.
+All students complete the curriculum for their chosen major as well as at least one experiential component, which can take the form of service-learning, an internship, or study abroad.

 With small classes, Rosemont professors often teach “on location.”
 Their classrooms can span across a plethora of cultural and educational sites in Philadelphia or even in a foreign country, studying everything from policy to languages.